snookca/artwork/piece/coffee.md

 Coady did a series of Tokyo cafe illustrations originally commissioned for Standart magazine.
 "The cafes depicted include Blue Bottle (Kiyosumi-Shirakawa), Starbucks Reserve Roastery (Nakameguro), Onibus (Nakameguro), and Bear Pond Espresso (Shimokitazawa)."

-Coady also has a [print of Koffee Mameya](https://www.instagram.com/p/CPGsE4LrcTL/) that I have on order.